drduh/YubiKey-Guide/README.md

 gpg --armor --export $KEYID | sudo tee /mnt/public/gpg-$KEYID-$(date +%F).asc
 ```

-As before, on Windows, note that using any extension other than `.gpg` or attempting IO redirection to a file will garble the secret key, making it impossible to import it again at a later date:
+**Note** On Windows, using an extension other than `.gpg` or attempting IO redirection to a file will result in a nonfunctional private key.

 ```console
 gpg -o \path\to\dir\certify.gpg --armor --export-secret-keys $KEYID